Executive Summary on Borrowing

 If the MFA earns more than the estimated actuarial associated with a loan, the borrower will be paid any excess shortly after paying out the loan in full.

-- Refer to the Spring 2022 Long-term Borrowing Opportunity memo for full details.
+- Refer to the Fall 2022 Long-term Borrowing Opportunity memo for full details.